-AutoLayout is a really quick way to create responsive layouts on iOS 6, 7, and higher / Mac OS(es).
+AutoLayout is a quick way to create largely responsive layouts on iOS 6 and above.
 However, I found that there's a really stupid problem with UILabel(s) in getting them to act like actual paragraphs that resize themselves to their own contents.
-They often don't do that properly using just AutoLayout constraints....

-The tricky thing about UILabel(s) is that they generally will actually resize themselves, but this doesn't always work predictably due to this bug in UIKit.
-On iPads, you might end up with taller labels… where as on a 3.5-inch iPhone they might look just fine with the display oriented vertically and then grow taller when rotated horizontally.
+The tricky thing about UILabel(s) is that they don't always size themselves predictably due to a bug in UIKit.
+On iPad, you might end up with taller labels by default… where as on a 3.5-inch iPhone, they might look just fine.

-The easiest solution to this behavior is to subclass UILabel and add this little gem to force the “PreferredMaxLayoutWidth” on the label to reset automatically whenever the view is resized.
-This makes its width 100% of its container's width (as it most likely should be), and leaves only its height to be adjusted dynamically by whatever the UILabel's content and AutoLayout constraints actually should negotiate between themselves:
+The easiest resolution for this behavior is to subclass UILabel and add this little gem to force the “preferredMaxLayoutWidth” property of the label to reset automatically whenever the view is resized: